-Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in fall 2004, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in fall 2007, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

 C9.
-Percent and number of first-time, first-year (freshman) students enrolled in fall 2004 who submitted national standardized (SAT/ACT) test scores.
+Percent and number of first-time, first-year (freshman) students enrolled in fall 2007 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
-Do not include partial test scores (e.g., mathematics scores but not verbal for a category of students) or combine other standardized test results (such as TOEFL) in this item.
-SAT scores should be recentered scores.
+Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
+Do not convert SAT scores to ACT scores and vice versa.

 The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.

-Percent submitting SAT scores 3% Number submitting SAT scores Percent submitting ACT scores 97% Number submitting ACT scores
+Percent submitting SAT scores 5% Number submitting SAT scores Percent submitting ACT scores 94% Number submitting ACT scores 141

 25th Percentile 75th Percentile

-SAT Verbal
+SAT Critical Reading

 SAT Math

+SAT Writing

+SAT Essay

-ACT Composite 19 25
+ACT Composite 20 25

+ACT Math 19 24

-ACT English
+ACT English 20 25

-ACT Math
+ACT Writing